Sina247/Loading-Spinner/README.md

 ## 🚀 Features

 - ⏳ **Smooth Rotation Animation** : Continuous and fluid spinning effect.
-- 🧩 **Pure HTML and CSS** : No JavaScript required, easy to implement.
+- 🧩 **Pure HTML and CSS** : No JavaScript required and easy to implement.
 - 🎨 **Customizable Colors and Size** : Easily adjust spinner color and dimensions via CSS variables.
 - 📱 **Responsive Design** : Works seamlessly on all screen sizes and devices.
 - ⚡ **Lightweight and Fast** : Minimal code ensures quick loading and smooth performance.